 Beurs van Berlage (Stock Exchange by Berlage), sometimes called short: Beurs Berlage, is a hundred years old former building of the Stock Exchange in Amsterdam, now used as an exhibition and concert hall.

 Beurs van Berlage is an important monument of the modern Dutch architecture.
 It was built between 1898 and 1903 by the prominent Dutch architect of the 20th century Hendrik Petrus Berlage (1856-1934).
 Berlage costructed the Beurs on the newly created piece of land obtained by covering the city oldest harbour basin located in the very center of Amsterdam.

 The architectural importance of the Berlage Beurs lays in its original volume and the new aesthetics it proposed at the time.
 Here is the sober brick building, which does not try to immitate ghotic or renaissance as all important city buildings in Amsterdam erected at the end of the 19th century (just to name Rijksmuseum, Stedelijk Museum, Central Station, Stadsschouwburg), but establishes its own, new style.

 The Beurs van Berlage building is simple, almost sober in its form.
-Its main decoration is a big clock place high on the tower.
+Its main decoration is a big clock placed high on the tower.
 On the corners of the Beurs stand three sculpture figures, that of Gijsbrecht van Aemstel, a legendary hero, celebrated in literature founder of Amsterdam, Jan Pieterszoon Coen, a hero officer of Dutch East India Company from its beginnings in the 17th century, and Hugo de Groot (Grotius), a humanist, writer, philosopher and lawyer of international importance.